uwol/proleap-cobol/README.md

 Support
 -------

 This program is free software under AGPL v3 license and in this form comes without support.
-However, our company [ProLeap GmbH](https://www.proleap.io/imprint) is open to discuss project requirements of your company.
+However, our company [ProLeap GmbH](https://www.proleap.io/imprint) is open to discuss project and license requirements with your company.
 Feel free to contact us at contact@proleap.io

 Where to look next